orwell-int/rfid-scanner/README.md

 export NXJ_HOME=leJOS_NXJ_0.9.1beta-3
 ```

-Run maven install, specifing the name of your NXT device on which you want to run the program
+Run maven install, providing the name of your NXT device on which you want to run the program
 ```
 mvn validate
 mvn clean install -Drobotname=YourRobotNameHere